javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/3-events-change-input/1-deposit-calculator/task.md

 # Deposit calculator

-Create an interface that allows to enter a sum of bank deposit and percentage, then calculates how much it will be after given periods of time.
+Create an interface that allows us to enter a sum of bank deposit and percentage, then calculates how much it will be after given periods of time.

 Here's the demo: